Govt sets new gas connections target of 537,070 for SNGPL, SSGC for next FY

 The government has enhanced the target for number of new gas connections by 38.56pc, from 387,712 connections during 2021-22 to 537,070 in FY 2022-23, official documents revealed.
 Besides increasing the number of gas connections, the government also gave high priority to gas schemes in the revised guidelines for the Sustainable Development Goals (SDGs).

-Both the state owned SNGPL and SSGC have added 387,712 new gas connections to their networks during 2021-22.The total target of new connections for the Sui companies was 437,326 during ongoing fiscal, however, 88pc of target was achieved, the documents added.
-SNGPL has achieved 99pc target of gas connections, while SSGC has achieved 64pc of the target.
+Both the state owned SNGPL and SSGCL have added 387,712 new gas connections to their networks during 2021-22.The total target of new connections for the Sui companies was 437,326 during ongoing fiscal, however, 88pc of target was achieved, the documents added.
+SNGPL has achieved 99pc target of gas connections, while SSGCL has achieved 64pc of the target.

 During 2022-23, with proposed allocation of Rs.
 960.05 million, Petroleum Division will continue implementing five on-going projects including Expansion and Up-gradation of Pakistan Petroleum Corehouse (PETCORE) for its Sustainable Operations to Facilitate Oil & Gas Exploration Research in Pakistan, Strengthening, Upgradation and ISO Certification of Karachi Laboratory Complex (KLC) at HDIP Operation Office, Karachi Project and three Supply of Gas projects to SEZs.